JD Degree Requirements

 Satisfy the prescribed minimum and maximum credits in the upper years as required by the relevant program.

-NOTE: Where a course is designated as eligible under more than one of the Perspectives, ICT, and Ethics and Professionalism requirements, a student may satisfy any one (but not more than one) of those requirements by taking the course.
+NOTE: Where a course is designated as eligible under more than one of the Degree Requirements (Perspectives, ICT, Legal Process, Oral Advocacy, or Ethics and Professionalism requirements) a student may satisfy any one (but not more than one) of those requirements by taking the course.
 For instance, a course listed as both an ICT and a Perspectives course may be taken in fulfilment of either the ICT or the Perspectives requirement, but not both.
+One-credit intensive courses cannot satisfy any other degree requirement.

 Credit Requirements